mikedlowis-prototypes/editor/docs/tide.1.md

 ### Typing and Editing

-Typed characters in `xedit` are delivered to the currently active region.
+Typed characters in `tide` are delivered to the currently active region.
 Which region is active is determined by the placement of the mouse or by keyboard shortcut.
 That is to say, the focus follows the mouse much as it does in acme(1) but there is a keyboard shortcut that allows users to toggle focus between the